jeffknerr/mytrilog/README.md

 CMD ["gunicorn", "-w", "2", "-b", ":8080", "mytrilog:app"]
 ```

-Now build the image and run the container.
+Now build the image and run the container (don't forget the dot (.) at then end
+of the `docker build` line).

 ```
 docker build -t "mytrilog" .